-Physicists must look at the neutron very carefully.
-Of greatest interest is how the electron and proton come together to form the neutron.
-Because when the neutron is properly analysed in terms of its subatomic constituents, it is likely that we will find a unifying electromagnetic theory to fully explain the mysterious strong and weak nuclear forces.
-Some efforts have already been made to link electromagnetic and the weak nuclear force in the past with reasonable success.
-However, the most challenging has been the strong nuclear force.
+Some efforts in the past have already been made to link the electromagnetic force and the weak nuclear force with reasonable success.
+However, the most challenging part has been the strong nuclear force.
 In particular, why do the protons not fly off from the atomic nuclei given their identical like charges and close proximity to each other?
-Now, thanks to Einstein's Unified Field Theory and the way it should be interpreted using oscillating electromagnetic fields, we can see a way to combine electromagnetism with the weak and strong nuclear force, and it all comes down to the nature of the neutron.
+Now, thanks to Einstein's Unified Field Theory, we can see a solution.
+And it all comes down to the nature of the neutron.

 Before the Unified Field Theory, physicists assumed the neutron was constantly uncharged because we couldn't detect a change in its charge.
 We assumed the electron has somehow merged with the proton to neutralise the charge.

-With the advent of Einstein's Unified Field Theory and a better understanding of what this theory is about today, it is suggesting that all things are charged.
-There is no such thing as a truly uncharged object.
-Therefore, the neutron must somehow have a charge at all times, but it is a charge that we cannot properly measure.
+With the advent of Einstein's Unified Field Theory, it would appear that all solid matter are constantly charged at all times.
+In the case of the neutron, it is a charge that we cannot properly measure.
 Why?
-We think it has something to do with the way the electron and proton with their opposite charges are moving around each other at such phenomenal speeds, thereby confusing the matter for the physicists, and creating the false perception of a neutron having zero charge.
+We think it has something to do with the way the electron and proton with their opposite charges are moving around each other at such phenomenal speeds that it fools the physicists into thinking it has zero charge when in reality this is not the case.

 The best analogy is to imagine the way a boy and a girl are holding hands to stay close to each other but never touching, and yet the two are made to spin around a central point between them as they move fast in an attempt to try and break free.
 If this is how we should picture the neutron with its electron and proton, then the neutron must be constantly charged and changing from negative to positive so quickly that our instruments are not sensitive enough and responsive enough to pick up the difference.
 All the instruments are doing is taking an average result and displaying the answer as a perceived zero charge.
 Then physicists start to assume the neutron is uncharged.
-However, move down to the level of the atomic nuclei and this so-called zero charge resolves itself into a clear distinction between negative and positive, but never just one or the other for any reasonable length of time.
-It is constantly changing all the time.
+However, move down to the subatomic level of the neutron and using the world's tiniest electrode to measure things, the so-called zero charge is expected to resolve itself into a clear distinction between negative and positive, but never just one or the other for any reasonable length of time.
+It is constantly changing its charge all the time.

-Once we realise this possibility thanks to the Unified Field Theory, we can have an interesting situation where protons can literally stay together in the nuclei in a manner not unlike the clown at a circus that holds three bricks in mid-air.
+Once we realise this possibility thanks to the Unified Field Theory, we have an interesting situation where protons can literally stay together in the nuclei in a manner not unlike the clown at a circus that holds three bricks in mid-air.
 All the clown has to do is press the bricks together with his hands and provide just enough lift to stop the bricks from falling down straight away.
-As he does so, he quickly let’s his hands go, moves them very fast as he grabs one brick and puts it in another position, brings his hands together quickly and just prior to the bricks falling down, he joins them together, and then starts the whole process over again and again.
-Do it at night with glowing bricks and the clown wearing black clothing throughout, and the bricks will look like they are floating in the air, and jostling with each other, vying for a position, before something invisible holds everything together as if a mysterious force is causing the bricks to stay attracted to each other.
+As he does so, he quickly let’s his hands go, moves them very fast as he grabs one brick and puts it in another position, and then brings his hands together quickly and just prior to the bricks falling down he joins them together, Once the bricks are lifted slightly to keep them in the air, he can start the whole process over again.
+Do it at night with glowing bricks and the clown wearing black clothing throughout, and the bricks will look like they are floating in the air, and jostling with each other, vying for a position, before something invisible somehow holds everything together as if a mysterious force is causing the bricks to stay attracted to each other.
 Of course, we all know the clown is the one holding them together.
-If we didn’t know this, you could say the attractive force could be gravitational?
-How would we know for sure?
-In the atomic nuclei, it is likely the strong nuclear force for holding protons together is nothing more than the electromagnetic force between electrons and protons (and acting like it is a very strong gravitational force pulling matter together).
+If we didn’t know this, you would say the attractive force could be gravitational?
+How would you know for sure?
+Or with the Unified Field Theory, we can say anything that is gravitational is really electromagnetic in character.
+Therefore, in the atomic nuclei, it is likely the strong nuclear force for holding protons together is nothing more than the electromagnetic force between electrons and protons.

-So yes, the neutrons are crucial in keeping the protons together in the atomic nuclei, but the thing that is actually kind of gluing the protons together in a temporary sense and turning on and off very quickly to ensure the protons don’t fly off are really the electrons.
+So yes, the neutrons are crucial in keeping the protons together in the atomic nucleus, but the thing that is gluing the protons together is the electron.

 Should we link light and gravity under the one fundamental force of nature called the electromagnetic force?